turnede0/pdlmaterial/introduction_to_FPGA/README.md

 By using transistor, we can create an electrical signal controlled "switch" circuit.
 The following example is done by a NPN BJT.

-Example: An opened "switch"
+Example: An opened "switch" implemented by NPN BJT
 ![Transistor as a Switch - Using Transistor Switching](https://www.electronics-tutorials.ws/wp-content/uploads/2013/09/tran46.gif)

-Example: A closed "switch"
+Example: A closed "switch" implemented by NPN BJT
 ![transistor switch in saturation](https://www.electronics-tutorials.ws/wp-content/uploads/2018/05/transistor-tran47.gif)

 By using transistor, we can build amplifier circuit, which is the basis of **Anlogue Intergrated Circuit** , or switch circuit, which is the basis of **Digital Integrated Circuit**.